Last updated on September 19th, 2019

-Starting an importation business in Nigeria is not the usual blah blah … you are used too.
+Starting an importation business in Nigeria is not the usual… blah blah!
 I bet you probably think you need to have hundreds of thousand to start importation business in Nigeria!

 You’ll be surprised that with as low as N10,000 you can start making 6figures within few months.
-You just need to be educated about this business and go about it the right way and not getting scammed in the process.
+You just need to be educated about this business and go about it the right way.

 - A personal computer (PC) or mobile phone